crossterm-rs/crossterm/README.md

 ## Note on Migration

 You may have noticed that Crossterm has been [changing](https://github.com/crossterm-rs/crossterm/blob/master/CHANGELOG.md) very quickly with the latest versions.
-We have done a lot of API-breaking things by renaming functions, commands, changing the exports, improving the encapsulation, etc..
+We have done a lot of API-breaking changes by renaming functions, commands, changing the exports, improving the encapsulation, etc..
-However, all of this happens to improve the library and make it ready for a possible [1.0 release](#287).
+However, all of this happens to improve the library and make it better and ready for a possible [1.0 release](#287).
 We want to stick to the [Command API](https://docs.rs/crossterm/#command-api) and remove all other ways to use crossterm.
 Try to use this API and change your code accordingly.
 This way you will survive or overcome major migration problems ;).
-We want to reduce the ways crossterm can be used to make it simpler and easier to maintain.

-We hope you can understand this, feel free to ask around in [discord ](https://discord.gg/K4nyTDB) if you have questions on how to migrate.
-Also, for up-to-date examples, have a look at the [examples](https://github.com/crossterm-rs/examples/tree/masteri) repository.
+We hope you can understand this, feel free to ask around in [discord ](https://discord.gg/K4nyTDB) if you have questions.
+For up-to-date examples, have a look at the [examples](https://github.com/crossterm-rs/examples/tree/masteri) repository.
+Sorry for the inconvenience.

 ## Table of Contents